Introduction: New CAD tools make mapping easier

 The field

-To not leave anything to chance, we prepared and performed.
-The site was manually overflown and documented with 500 images in top-down, oblique and circle paths.
+With a drone, the site was documented with 500 images in top-down, oblique and circle paths.
 Several control points were measured using GNSS.
-Since the drone lacked the RTK antenna, we used 8 GCPs to ensure surveyor-grade precision.
+Since the drone lacked the RTK antenna, 8 GCPs were used to ensure surveyor-grade precision.

 In the Office: CAD Tools in Action

-The images produced a nice, dense point cloud.
-However, for this task, we are going to need the full power of 3Dsurvey’s integrated CAD tools.
+The images produced a good, dense point cloud.
+However, for this task, we were going to need the full power of 3Dsurvey’s integrated CAD tools.

-Because we want to have our building outline on a surface level, we need to project the line, where the edges protrude the most – down to the ground level.
+Because we wanted to have our building outline on surface level, we needed to project the line where the edges protruded the most – down to the ground level.
 It used to take painstaking triangulation and manual height tweaking, with no guarantee of accuracy.
-Now, with 3Dsurvey, it’s fast and straightforward.
-Image side-pane offers an additional visual check of the point’s position.
+Now, with 3Dsurvey’s tools, it’s fast and straightforward.
+Image side-pane offer an additional visual check of the point’s position.

 Building outlines with CAD Tools

-We begin tracing from the outermost building corners, projecting wall edges downward, no guesswork needed.
-The height-lock is quickly adjusted on uneven surfaces with a push of a button.
-To visualize our accuracy, we switch to “top-down” and “Ortho” view.
+We began tracing from the outermost building corners, projecting wall edges downward, no guesswork needed.
+The height-lock was quickly adjusted on uneven surfaces with the push of a button.
+To visualize our accuracy, we switched to “top-down” and “Ortho” view.

-For complex areas like balconies, a bounding box lets us crop out the roof and gain a clear view.
+For complex areas like balconies, a bounding box lets you crop out the roof and gain a clear view.

 Perpendicular Lines